SandeepReddy1208/Stock-Market-Analysis/README.md

-Utilized Hortonworks Sandbox through Virtual box for utlizing the NoSQL, Sqoop, Hive and MapReduce frameworks.
+Utilized Hortonworks Sandbox through Virtual box for accessing the NoSQL, Sqoop, Hive and MapReduce frameworks.